 LIFE APPLICATION.
 John says this is how to tell if someone is a true Christian: “People should see Jesus in them” (2:6).
 When have you seen Jesus in people recently?

 LIFE APPLICATION.
-John says “People aren’t telling the truth when they say they’re living in the light, while hating a fellow believer.
+John says, “People aren’t telling the truth when they say they’re living in the light, yet they hate a fellow believer.
 That’s a dark place” (2:9).
 Come on, be honest.
 We can all think of situations in which one Christian could detest, hate, and want to punch a fellow Christian in the snoot a good one.
 Right?
 So, what should we do about what John wrote?

 LIFE APPLICATION.
 Test your knowledge of Roman history.
 How do you think John’s readers, probably at the end of the first century, understood the following quote differently than we would today?
 “Don’t fall in love with this world or anything it offers you.
 When you fall in love with this world, you fall out of love with the Father” (2:15).